xXJuanso/Analisis-de-Ventas-E-commerce-/README.md

 **"What is the full detail of every sale: customer, country, product, category, price and date?"**

-Demonstrates JOIN across all 5 tables.
-Exported to Google Sheets as the master dataset.

 ---

 ### Query 2 — Revenue by Product Category
 **"Which product category generates the most revenue?"**

-Uses GROUP BY, SUM and AVG to calculate total revenue and average price per category.

 ---

 ### Query 3 — Monthly Sales Trend
 **"How did sales evolve month by month throughout the year?"**

-Uses EXTRACT and GROUP BY to calculate monthly revenue and order volume over time.

 ---

 ### Query 4 — Top 10 Customers by Total Spend
 **"Who are our most valuable customers?"**

-Ranks customers by total amount spent using ORDER BY and LIMIT.

 ---

 ### Query 5 — Cancellation Rate by Country
 **"Which countries have the highest order cancellation rate?"**

-Uses CASE WHEN to calculate cancellation rate per country, filtered with HAVING to ensure statistical relevance.

 ---